DataDog/KubeHound/docs/khaas/getting-started.md

 ## Automatic collection

-KHaaS has been created to deployed inside a kubernetes cluster.
-This way you can set through Kubernetes `CronJob` daily dumps of your infrastucture.
+KHaaS has been created to be deployed inside a kubernetes cluster.
+This eases scaling and allows you to set Kubernetes `CronJob` daily dumps of your infrastucture for instance.
 To configure and deploy it, please refer to the [deployment](deployment.md) section.

 ## Manual collection